DragRedSim/ArduinoTaikoController/README.md

 ### Materials

-To set up the circuit, you need an Arduino Leonardo (or Pro Micro clone), a set of four piezo sensors, and four 1MΩ resistors for some special cases.
+To set up the circuit, you need an Arduino Leonardo (or Pro Micro clone), a set of four piezo sensors, and four 1MΩ resistors for some special cases, and an extra two resistors of the same value for a Pro Micro.

 ### Connect the Circuit